lasagna stuffed zucchini boats recipe

 Instructions

-- 1Preheat the oven to 375° F with a rack in the center position.
-Line a large baking dish with parchment paper or aluminum foil.
+- 1Preheat the oven to 375°F with a rack in the center position.
+Halve the zucchini lengthwise, then use a small spoon to scoop out the flesh, leaving a ⅓-inch shell.
+Arrange the boats cut-side up in a large baking dish lined with parchment paper.

-- 3Heat the olive oil in a large skillet set over medium-high heat.
-Once the oil is glistening, add the chicken, bell pepper, and garlic.
-Cook, breaking the meat up with a wooden spoon until it’s cooked through and there is no longer any liquid in the skillet, about 10 minutes.
+- 2Heat the olive oil in a large skillet over medium-high heat until shimmering, about 1 minute.
+Add the ground chicken, bell pepper, and fresh garlic.
+Cook for 8–10 minutes, breaking up the meat with a wooden spoon until no longer pink and all liquid has evaporated.

-- 6Fill each zucchini boat with equal amounts of the chicken mixture.
-Dollop the ricotta mixture on top of the chicken.
-Sprinkle all over with half of the mozzarella.
-Pour the remaining marinara over the zucchini boats and sprinkle with 2 tablespoons of Parmesan cheese.
-Cover the baking dish with aluminum foil.
+- 5Divide the chicken mixture evenly among the zucchini boats.
+Top each boat with equal portions of the ricotta mixture, then sprinkle with half of the part-skim mozzarella.
+Pour the remaining marinara around the boats and sprinkle all with half of the grated Parmesan.
+Cover the baking dish tightly with aluminum foil.

 Nutrition — Per Serving